Hernán Losada

 Hernán Pablo Losada (born 9 May 1982) is an Argentine football manager and former professional player who played as a midfielder.
-He currently serves as the head coach of CF Montréal in Major League Soccer.

 As a player, Losada was known for his beautiful dribbles and fine passes, according to Belgian media.
 During his time in Belgium, Losada played for Beerschot for 3 separate periods.

 Following his retirement, Losada became an assistant manager and later head coach of the reserves at his former club Beerschot.
 In 2019, he was promoted to manager of the first team and led the club to promotion to the Belgian First Division A. In January 2021, he left his role at Beerschot to take the head coach position at MLS side D.C.
 United.

 Club career

 Club Atlético Independiente

 Losada started his career at Club Atlético Independiente in the Primera Division Argentina in 2000 after joining the club from Barracas Central following a recommendation from Nito Veiga.
 He then signed his first professional contract with the club.

 After progressing through the youth ranks for the side, Losada was called up to the first team in October 2003 and made his debut for Club Atlético Independiente on 25 October 2003, in a 2–1 loss against Rosario Central.
 He then scored his first goal for the club on 5 December 2003, in a 2–1 win over Atlético de Rafaela.
 Then, on 13 February 2004, he scored twice in a 4–1 win over Cienciano in the Copa Libertadores.
 For the rest of the 2003–04 season, Losada continued to remain in the first team, playing in a number of matches and scoring two more goals.
 At the end of the season, he went on to make thirty–three appearances and scoring five times in all competitions.
 In the summer of 2004, Losada signed a contract with the club.

 Ahead of the 2004–2005 season, Losada was linked with a move away from Club Atlético Independiente but terms were not agreed upon with an unknown party and Losada remained with Independiente.
 Losada fell out of form and struggled to fight for his place in the first team.
 Despite this, he remained involved in a number of matches and scored his first goal of the season on 22 September 2004 in a 2–1 loss against Gimnasia de La Plata.
 A month later, on 31 October 2004, Losada scored his second goal of the season in a 3–1 loss against Club Atlético Banfield.
-Losada would go on to score 2 goals in twenty–four appearances across all competitions during the 2004-05 season.
+Losada would go on to score 2 goals in twenty–four appearances across all competitions during the 2004–05 season.